-- (55) Voice assistants are becoming key gateways to the smart home, allowing companies to establish interoperability and to build a smart home environment based on products from different manufacturers.
+- (58) Voice assistants are becoming key entry points to the smart home, in the sense that they allow companies to establish interoperability and to build a smart home environment based on products from different manufacturers.
 Almost all of the respondents' smart home devices can be controlled by a voice assistant, with Alexa and Google Assistant by far the most popular voice assistants chosen by the responding smart home device manufacturers for this purpose.
-The replies indicate that voice assistants are still used less frequently as a smart home user interface compared to smart home applications.
-However, several respondents stress that voice assistants have only recently been added as a user interface for their devices. - (56) Moreover, the majority of the voice assistant providers says that the largest part of their MAUs use the voice assistant on the providers' own smart devices rather than on third-party smart devices and, in some instances, exclusively on their own smart devices. - (57) Voice assistants can interoperate with smart devices by either connecting to them via so-called "works with" solutions, by being directly built-in on the devices themselves or through an application on the smart device operating systems.
-In a "works with" scenario, the voice assistant runs on a separate device, usually a smart mobile device or a smart speaker, which carries a microphone and via which the voice assistant can be activated.25
+The replies to the Commission's questionnaires and the submissions to the public consultation on the preliminary report indicate that voice assistants are still used less frequently as a smart home user interface compared to smart home applications.
+However, several respondents stress that voice assistants have only recently been added as a user interface for their devices. - (59) In their submissions to the public consultation, Amazon and Google underline the fact that, currently, the importance of voice assistants is limited compared to other interfaces (in particular smart mobile devices).
+At the same time, Google also submits that, "Google Assistant currently works with over 50,000 smart home devices from more than 10,000 popular brands, and we are adding new brands all the time."
+Similarly, according to an Amazon statement from January 2020, "there are now hundreds of millions of Alexa-enabled devices in customers' hands and customers interact with